very-amused/slog/README.md

 }
 ```

-Slog's server will only run over HTTPS, and it requires a certificate directory containing a `fullchain.pem` and `privkey.pem` file, containing a TLS certificate chain and private key respectively.
+Slog's server will only run over HTTPS, and it requires a certificate directory containing a `fullchain.pem` and `privkey.pem` file, these files containing a TLS certificate chain and private key respectively.
 This directory is specified using the `certsDir` option in `slog.config.js`.

 ## Usage
 1. Start Slog's server.